 REVISION DATE DESCRIPTION OF CHANGE Α 1/22/2018 Initial Release В 10/01/2020 Updates to reflect changes to sampling design, including shift from plot- based to site-based approach starting in 2019 and collection of crown polygon shapefiles starting in 2020.
 Also reflects integration of stable isotope data into this data product. С 11/08/2021 Added information about aopCollectDate field, recording the mapping layer for crown polygon shapefiles, and a new dataQF option for chlorophyll-only samples.
 D 04/11/2022 Updated language in section 4 Taxonomy addressing RTE species ob- fuscation in the data.
 Updated section 5.3 Data Revision with latest information regarding data release.
 E 12/05/2022 Section 3.3.2, added more detail on remote sensing layers used to delineate crown polygons.
 Section 3.7, clarified start and end dates in shapefile table.
 Section 5.5, added thresholds used to flag macro and micro nutrient data.
 Figure 3, updated graphic to include all data entry applications.
 Minor text clarifications throughout E.1 3/10/2023 Section 3.1, added reference to the new samplePosition field.
 Section 3.2, explained how sampling outside of peak green condition is captured in plantStatus.
-Section 5.1 Figure 3, updated the schematic for data entry applications
+Section 5.1 Figure 3, updated the schematic for data entry applications E.2 5/11/2023 Section 3.3.3, details the addition of a leaf cleaning step to the collection protocol starting in 2020.
+Section 5.5, explains that beacuse of this, the 'soil contamination' part of the outlier flag for Fe and Mn data is no longer used for samples collected from 2020 onward.

-Title: NEON User Guide to Plant foliar traits (DP1.10026.001) Date: 03/10/2023 Author: Samantha Weintraub-Leff Revision: E.1
+Title: NEON User Guide to Plant foliar traits (DP1.10026.001) Date: 05/1 Author: Samantha Weintraub-Leff Revision: E.2